taylorzane/adelyte-boxen/README.md

 This is the repo for http://adelyte-boxen.herokuapp.com.

+To permanently fix this, source /opt/boxen/env.sh at the end of your shell's startup file.

+Notes:

 # Our Boxen

 This is a template Boxen project designed for your organization to fork and